-I feel like a lot of the gifts suggested are a little girlie and it is important to note that sometimes the Realtor is a man and sometimes the buyer is a man.
+I feel like a lot of the gifts suggested are a little girlie and it is important to note that sometimes the real estate agent is a man and sometimes the buyer is a man.
 Eric from the Stonebridge Collection sent me a knife and it is REALLY high quality for not all that much money.
 I feel like having a knife when you move in would be helpful!

 Super Personalized Buyers Gifts

 There are marketing gifts and then there are gifts from the heart.
 Here are some real estate agents who are going way above the call of duty, but who are genuinely caring and kind.

 - I have a client that is patiently waiting to close.
 It should have closed a month ago, but the title is a problem.
 This isn’t my buyer’s fault.
 He’s a big bike guy.
 I’m thinking of buying him a fat bike.
 One of the things they love about this house, it’s right next to a trail head…. so, yes, that would dig into my commission, but it’s memorable…. and they have been great clients.
 Middy Matthews, www.ArborMove.com